YunHsiao/Crysknife/README.md

 * If multiple sections affect the same file, the inner (path) section will automatically extend from the outer section.
 * The variables section declares custom variables that can be referenced with `${VariableName}` in any value.
 * Any value can be preceded by `!` to indicate a reverse predicate (satisfies if the condition is not met).
+* The dependencies section declares relevant source patches inside other plugins, which can provide seamless support when source patches are separated into multiple plugins

 ### Supported Rules